juvalen/mb-checker/DOCKER.md

 ## Usage

-First create an empty directory and copy into it your Chrome *Bookmark** file.
+First create any empty directory and copy into it your Chrome *Bookmark** file.
 We mount the container directories:

 * /tmp in the current host directory, containing *Bookmarks*

 * /var/lib/jenkins/workspace/mb-checker/work_dir in our local ./work_dir to get results.

-&emsp;   First create volume *mb-checker*, `docker run -v "$PWD:/tmp" --mount src=mb-checker,dst=/var/lib/jenkins/workspace/mb-checker/work_dir solarix/scanjson` will access all URLs in Bookmark file and attach their return code.
+&emsp;   Create volume *mb-checker*, `docker run -v "$PWD:/tmp" --mount src=mb-checker,dst=/var/lib/jenkins/workspace/mb-checker/work_dir solarix/scanjson` will access all URLs in Bookmark file and attach their return code.
 In next step you will define the http return codes you want to purge.

-&emsp;   You can get the work_dir/ALL.url back with `docker cp <containerId>:/var/lib/jenkins/workspace/mb-checker/work_dir/ .`
+&emsp;   You can get the work_dir with ALL.url in it back with `sudo cp /var/lib/docker/volumes/mb-checker/_data/ALL.url .`

-&emsp;   Will create **ALL.url** that will be used next.
+&emsp;   That **ALL.url** that will be used next.
 Then define a system variable with the return codes you want to weed:

 &emsp;  `$ export CODES="30.
 404 406"`

-&emsp;   Then run `docker run -e CODES="$CODES" -v "$PWD:/tmp" --mount src=mb-checker,dst=/var/lib/jenkins/workspace/mb-checker/work_dir solarix/buildjson` to filter bookmark file, so this invocation will remove http return codes `30.`, `404` & `406`.
-Those codes are parsed as Regexp, so character **.**  means any caharacter, so `30.` will actually filter `300`..`309`.
-This sample command will generate these 5 extra files in `work_dir` subdirectory:
+&emsp;   Then run `docker run -e CODES="$CODES" -v "$PWD:/tmp" --mount src=mb-checker,dst=/var/lib/jenkins/workspace/mb-checker/work_dir solarix/buildjson` to filter Bookmark file, so this invocation will remove http return codes `30.`, `404` & `406`.
+Whereas those codes are parsed as Regexp, character **.**  means any caharacter, so `30.` will actually filter `300`..`309`.
+This sample command will generate these 5 result files in `/var/lib/docker/volumes/mb-checker/_data/`:

 * **XXX.url**: list of inaccessible URLs